-Starting with January, the book-choosing rota is: Stephanie, Howard, Jocelyn, Aruni, Jo, Dick, Vicky, Louise, Christine, Judy, Suzannah, Linda.
+The book-choosing rota is: Stephanie, Heather, Howard, Jocelyn, Aruni, Jo, Dick, Vicky, Louise, Christine, Judy, Suzannah, Linda.

 The group started about June 2003 in the former ‘Bar Equal’ (now ‘Stone’) on the other side of Honor Oak Park and migrated when its original home was closed for a long period.

 Books we have read recently include: The Heart Is A Lonely Hunter (Carson McCullers), Gone Girl (Gillian Flynn), This Boy (Alan Johnson), Almost English (Charlotte Mendelson), and A Winter In The Hills (John Wain).

 People wanting to join are very welcome to get in touch.
 Do feel free to ring 07914 632 563 or email email@example.com for more information or to ask about coming along.
 The group’s philosophy is to go on welcoming new members for as long as we can.

 As I say in my other book club posting, if you’re interested I think the main thing is just to give it a go and not to agonise about it–and if it doesn’t appeal to you, don’t come again!
 (Otherwise you can waste a lot of time worrying about it.)
 In my experience, you really need to let your subconscious process the experience–it may be that you’re quite uncomfortable but feel there’s something in the experience you really have to have (and that was my experience of joining a group of strangers as against ones at work); or on the other hand it may all be perfectly pleasant, but then you really don’t see the point of doing it again…